dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/index.md

   </a>
 </p>
 -->

 -----

-#### About the code
+### About the code

+- `Dynamsoft.CVR.LicenseManager.initLicense()`: This method is used to initialize the license using a license key string.

-- `Dynamsoft.CVR.CaptureVisionRouter.preloadModule(["DDN"])`: This method is called to preload the `DocumentNormalizer` module of the CaptureVisionRouter library.
+- `Dynamsoft.CVR.CaptureVisionRouter.preloadModule(["DDN"])`: This method is called to preload the `DocumentNormalizer` module,preparing for document border detection and image normalization.

-- `createInstance()`: This method is called to initialize the cvr variable by creating an instance of the CaptureVisionRouter class.
-The version of the CaptureVisionRouterModule is logged to the console.
+- `createInstance()`: This method is called to initialize the `cvr` variable by creating an instance of the `CaptureVisionRouter` class.

 - `start()` : This method is defined, which performs the following tasks:
     - Checks if dce is already initialized and returns if it is (prevents reinitialization).